A photo exhibition shows a journey to safety

 Are you interested in getting involved?
 Find out how to take part by clicking the link:

-The Open Community CLG is the national support organisation for Ireland’s Community Sponsorship Programme for Refugees.
+The Open Community CLG supports community-led welcome for refugees in Ireland.
 Registered Company No. 739429

 Skip to content